-3. Students expressed a desire for greater involvement in research projects, believing that increased collaboration would enhance their learning experience and provide them with valuable insights into realworld applications of their studies.
-Companies and stakeholders associated with the programme are eager to deepen their understanding of the research conducted by the faculty.
+3. Students expressed desire for greater involvement in research projects, believing that increased collaboration would enhance their learning experience and provide them with valuable insights into real-world applications of their studies.
+Companies stakeholders and associated with the programme are eager to deepen their understanding of the research conducted by the faculty.
 They see this knowledge as crucial for evaluating potential collaborations and partnerships that could benefit both the academic and business communities.
-By fostering connections stronger between professors, students, and external stakeholders, the programme could create more opportunities for collaborative research and innovation, ultimately enriching the educational landscape.
-One way to introduce these initiatives could be final through degree projects developed by students, with supervision from professors and support from companies providing and/or funding. data This collaboration could lead to the creation of papers that could subsequently be published academic journals.
+By fostering stronger connections between professors, students, and external stakeholders, the programme could create more opportunities for collaborative research and innovation, ultimately enriching the educational landscape.
+One way to introduce these initiatives could be through final degree projects developed by students, with supervision from professors and support from companies providing data and/or funding.
+This collaboration could lead to the creation of papers that could subsequently be published in academic journals.